 Why Retractable Technologies Is Trading Higher Today

-Retractable Technologies (NYSE: RVP) shares are trading higher on Monday, after a report the company has won a government contract for $84 million.
+Retractable Technologies (NYSE: RVP) shares are trading higher on Monday, after reports the company has won a government contract for $84 million.

-$RVP landed a HUGE government contract for nearly $84 million with only a $42 million market cap.
-Contract mentions #coronavirus Looks like we should be seeing an official PR soonhttps://t.co/uuKm6uD8XZ

 Retractable Technologies designs, develops, manufactures and markets safety medical products for the healthcare industry in the United States and internationally.